 - Professional Master’s Students (PMP) should review https://engineering.purdue.edu/ME/Graduate/Prospective/ProfessionalMasters for a list of courses you can choose from the various categories to meet your degree requirements, and compare with what is offered in the semester.

 - All other Master’s non-thesis students should review courses offered for the semester, in your area of interest, against degree requirements and choose to register in courses that will help you achieve your degree and professional goals.
+These courses must be degree-allowable (for example, all ME grad-level lecture-based courses are degree allowable, as are the approved non-ME courses listed here).
 You want to choose courses that are technical and quantitative in content.
-At any time, if you have questions as to whether a course would be acceptable toward your degree requirements, please email firstname.lastname@example.org.
+If you know of a course that is not on the approved non-ME courses list, and have questions as to whether that course would be acceptable toward your degree requirements, please email email@example.com.

 6. Use Scheduling Assistant to Register